$5 A MONTH TO HELP KEEP CHS PAYWALL-FREE THIS SPRING

-Subscribe to CHS to help us pay writers and photographers to cover the neighborhood.
+Subscribe to CHS to help us hire writers and photographers to cover the neighborhood.
 CHS is a pay what you can community news site with no required sign-in or paywall.
-Become a subscriber to help us cover the neighborhood for as little as $5 a month.
+To stay that way, we need you.

 The developer had proposed three alternatives at its first design guidance meeting back in September but none fully satisfied the Central Area Design Review Board.
-Now they’re back with two newly refined options.
+Now theyβre back with two newly refined options.

 The proposal for 900 12th Ave, at the corner of 12th and Marion, calls for removing the existing two-story building, longtime home of the photography center and the existing surface parking lot.
 In its place would be a new building spanning the blocks from 12th Avenue to 13th Ave along Marion.